StarWhiz/CMPE148/lab1/README.md

 # Readme for UDP Client and UDP Server
+## About Programs:
+* This is a client server pair that works together to do the following:
+* The client program that takes in integer command line arguments.
+Then it sends a formatted string of the integer arguments to the server program.
+* The server program converts this string back to an integer set.
+Then makes calculations on the data that was sent to the client.
+It calculates the lowest value, highest value, mean, and total of the data set.
+After that it sends the results as a concatenated string back to the client
+* The client reads this concatenated string.
+Splits it.
+Then displays the results in a readable format.

 ## Requirements:
 * This optionally requires two host machines.
 One to run the server and the other to run the client.
 * If you just want to run the client only you may, because by default it connects to my server at www.stoplagging.com:3001 if this is the case you only need one host machine.